elegantchaos/XPkg/README.md

 XPkg has undergone a major redesign, and the terminology hasn't caught up yet.

 Previously we had packages and manifests.
 Now we have packages and installers.

-I plan to rename a lot of things to reflect the new reality.
+I plan to rename a lot of things to reflect the new reality:

+  - `xpkg-hooks` will probably become `xpkg-installer`
+  - `XPkgPackage` will probably become `XPkgInstaller`

+### Hooking Into Shell Startup

+Something that many packages need to do is to hook into the shell startup process (be it .bashrc, .zshrc, or whatever), in order to set environment variables, aliases, and so on.

+Rather than have each package modify these init files, which could get messy, I decided to have one package install itself into this startup process, and have this package provide a flexible way to install other hooks.

+This package is called `shell-hooks` (https://github.com/elegantchaos/shell-hooks), and is installed by default when you install XPkg itself.

+It hooks itself into the startup process for Bash, Zsh, and Fish.
+At startup, it scans `~/.config/shell-hooks/` and runs any files that it finds there.
+It actually uses subdirectories and pattern matching to choose exactly which files to run, depending on what platform you're on, and whether this is an interative or non-interactive session.

+The standard installer support package `XpkgPackage` knows about shell-hooks, and provides support for installing symbolic links into its directories.
+This makes it really simple for Xpkg packages to insert themselves into the shell startup process.

 ## Future Plans